metrico/quackpipe/README.md

 1 rows in set.
 Elapsed: 0.155 sec.
 ```

 🃏 What is this?
-Think of it as a SELECT within a SELECT with a different syntax.
+Think of it as a SELECT within a SELECT with a different syntax.<br>
 🃏 Function and Format confusion?
 Make DuckDB SQL feel like ClickHouse with the included [ClickHuose Macro Aliases](https://github.com/metrico/quackpipe/blob/main/aliases.sql)